Overview

 What is customer churn?

 Customer churn is the rate at which customers stop doing business with a company over a given period.
 It is typically expressed as a percentage of total customers lost within a month, quarter, or year.
+In customer experience, churn is the outcome of accumulated dissatisfaction that was not detected or addressed in time.
+Most customers who churn do not announce it in advance; they simply stop, often weeks or months after the CX failures that caused the decision.

 How is customer churn calculated?

 Customer churn rate is calculated by dividing the number of customers lost during a period by the number of customers at the start of that period, then multiplying by 100.
 For example, losing 50 customers from a base of 1,000 gives a churn rate of 5%.
+Churn is typically calculated monthly, quarterly, or annually depending on the business model.

 What are the main CX drivers of customer churn?